It’s quite simple, actually. Oh, you won’t see the reason talked about by folks using rational thinking towards an irrational people.

 If the Church’s mission is to save as many souls as possible, make saints out of folks, and bring as many of us to Heaven as she can, then it’s obvious that she isn’t going to condone, or support, behaviors that will guarantee that souls are eternally put to death.
 Capice?

 That would make absolutely no sense.
-It would be like your mother telling you to go outside and play on the highway, or get you drunk and then hand you the car keys with a peck on the check and a “go have fun” whispered in your ear.
+It would be like your mother telling you to go outside and play on the highway, or get you drunk, and then hand you the car keys with a peck on the cheek and a “go have fun” whispered in your ear.

 It would be like giving folks, who have an equal chance for salvation (or not), and instead giving them a greater than equal chance for damnation.
 That isn’t the kind of calculus you want your soul saving physician to be making, is it?
 Blaise Pascal would point out that this is like playing with loaded dice that never roll in your favor.